 In this and in all calving systems, heifers should be wintered and calved separately from adult cows, because heifers have lower immunity to pathogens than cows.

 Castration and Dehorning

-Castration of male calves in early life (before 4 mo of age) is likely to be less stressful to calves than castration performed later when testicular size is dramatically increased.
-In addition, early castration raises less concern about humane treatment.
+Castration of male calves in early life (before 3 mo of age) is less stressful to calves than castration performed later, when testicular size is dramatically increased.
 A number of methods may be used, including the open surgical technique, the use of rubber rings, and the Burdizzo method.
-Calves castrated surgically initially exhibit more agitation than calves castrated with rubber rings, but both groups resume normal behavior soon after the operation is completed.
-Dehorning early in life is also less stressful than when performed later when horns have increased in size.
+Calves castrated surgically initially exhibit more agitation than calves castrated with rubber rings, but both groups resume normal behavior soon after the operation.
+Dehorning early in life is also less stressful than when performed later, when horns have increased in size.
 Horns are mostly a problem for the feeding period (ie, horned calves require more bunk space), and they may cause bruising in penmates.
 Such problems are best managed by polled breeding or early dehorning.

 Individual identification of cows and calves allows for selection based on performance as well as for tracing the animal to its herd of origin to track or contain disease.
 Plastic ear tags are the most commonly used method of individual identification.
 Branding as a method of herd identification is coming under increasing scrutiny for product quality and animal welfare reasons.
 Commercial products are currently on the market that allow individual electronic identification.
 Such initiatives may eventually replace current identification systems.